 The panzerotti is often mistaken for the much larger calzone.
 They look alike and they’re both from Italy.
 The panzerotti; however, is thought to have started in a small area of Apulia – a southern area next to the Adriatic Sea.

-Panzerotti’s are essentially salted, deep fried, pockets of dough filled with melted mozzarella cheese, tomato sauce, and your pick of “toppings.”
-During the frying process, they create a pocket of steam which needs to be released prior to eating.
+Panzerotti’s are essentially salted, deep-fried, pockets of dough filled with melted mozzarella cheese, tomato sauce, and your pick of “toppings.”
+During the frying process, they create a pocket of steam that needs to be released prior to eating.

 Calzones, in comparison to panzerottis, have a more detailed history.
 They started out similar to the panzerotti’s and we were sold as a street vendor meal.
 Somewhere along the way, calzones became much larger and required you to sit down with a fork and knife to enjoy them.

 Interesting fact: in Italy, pizza is traditionally consumed by cutting it into small pieces with a fork and knife.
 This is a far cry from how American’s eat their pizza.
 Calzone’s, on the other hand, are still a finger food in many Italian regions.

 Calzones and panzerottis usually contain the same ingredients, but calzones have tomato sauce on the side instead of inside of it.
 Some locations also make it with ricotta cheese in addition to the traditional mozzarella.

 We hope that the calzone vs panzerotti face-off helps you make your hunger decision.
 Try each one and then let us know which you prefer.

 – The Tuscan Pizza Team